HIGHLIGHTS OF PRESCRIBING INFORMATION

 17 PATIENT COUNSELING INFORMATION

-- Caution patients that PROTONIX For Delayed-Release Oral Suspension and PROTONIX Delayed-Release Tablets should not be split, crushed, or chewed.
+- Do not split, crush, or chew PROTONIX For Delayed-Release Oral Suspension and PROTONIX Delayed-Release Tablets.

 - PROTONIX oral suspension packet is a fixed dose and cannot be divided to make a smaller dose.

-- Tell patients that PROTONIX Delayed-Release Tablets should be swallowed whole, with or without food in the stomach.
+- Swallow PROTONIX Delayed-Release Tablets whole, with or without food in the stomach.

-- Let patients know that concomitant administration of antacids does not affect the absorption of PROTONIX Delayed-Release Tablets.
+- Concomitant administration of antacids does not affect the absorption of PROTONIX Delayed-Release Tablets.

-- Advise patients to take PROTONIX For Delayed-Release Oral Suspension approximately 30 minutes before a meal.
+- Take PROTONIX For Delayed-Release Oral Suspension approximately 30 minutes before a meal.

-- Advise patients that PROTONIX For Delayed-Release Oral Suspension should only be administered in apple juice or applesauce, not in water, other liquids, or foods.
+- Administer PROTONIX For Delayed-Release Oral Suspension in apple juice or applesauce, as described in the Instructions for Use.
+Do not administer in water, other liquids, or foods.

 PROTONIX may help your acid-related symptoms, but you could still have serious stomach problems.
 Talk with your doctor.